lizmat/App-Rak/README.md

 --edit[=editor]
 ---------------

 Indicate whether the patterns found should be fed into an editor for inspection and/or changes.
 Defaults to `False`.
 Optionally takes the name of the editor to be used.
+If no editor is specified, will use what is in the `EDITOR` environment variable.
+If that is not specified either, will call "vim".

 --eol=[lf|cr|crlf]
 ------------------